selgik/Automate-data-entry/README.md

     5. Clear_button()

 ## Explanatory Documents:
-### Type 1: report

-    1. Why should I automate a data entry process?
-    2. How can I streamline?
-    3. How does the schema look like?
-    4. How does the final deliverables look like?

-### Type 2: scope of work
+### Type 1: scope of work

     1. Purpose
     2. Scope / Major Project Activities
     3. This project does not include
     4. Deliverables

+### Type 2: report

+    1. Why should I automate data entry process?
+    2. How can I streamline the process?
+    3. How does the schema look like?
+    4. How does the final deliverable look like?

 <!--
 - Summary: Macro-enabled data entry form to simplify tracking process.